 Your resume will either grab the reader’s attention or not.
 Grab a coffee and read these in-depth resume writing tips.

-It’s not simply enough to capture a person’s attention; you must capture it for the right reasons!
-This is why many job seekers hire a resume writing service.
+It’s not simply enough to capture a person’s attention; you must win the hiring manager’s interest for the right reasons!
+The first screening of your resume is critical to landing an interview, and this is why many job seekers hire a resume writing service.